How to Build a LEGO Table with Your Kids This Weekend

 My kids love LEGO so much that it borders on obsession.
 We have a lot of these plastic bricks and, until recently, no way to keep them easily accessible and ready for play.
 So, we decided to make a LEGO table.

-My kids love Lego so much that it borders on obsession.
-We have a lot of these plastic bricks and, until recently, no way to keep them easily accessible and ready for play.
-So, we decided to make a Lego table.
 Sure, you could buy one—but they’re both expensive and not necessarily the most attractive piece of furniture to place in your living room.
-You can, however, make a functional, good-looking Lego table by upcycling a piece of furniture you already have, or tracking one down at a thrift store or garage sale.
-In fact, if you can let your imagination see the potential in something that’s been cast off, creating a Lego table can be surprisingly easy.
+However, making a LEGO table that’s functional and good-looking is possible by upcycling a piece of furniture you already have, or tracking one down at a thrift store or garage sale.
+In fact, if you can let your imagination see the potential in something that’s been cast off, creating a LEGO table can be surprisingly easy.

 SKILL LEVEL: EASY

-Set up shop in a well-ventilated area, and lay out a drop cloth where you plan to work.
-If you’re using more than one color, prep your piece by properly masking the areas that you don’t intend to paint in the first round.
-For ours, we removed the legs and bins, and masked all but the top of the table so we could paint those elements a hammered brown.
+Lay out a drop cloth where you plan to paint.
+If you’re using more than one paint color, prep your piece by properly masking the areas that you don’t intend to paint in the first round.
+For ours, we removed the legs and bins, and masked all but the top of the table so we could paint those elements hammered brown.
 After those pieces dried, we coated the bottom of the table in red.
-(I purposely chose a color scheme that I wouldn’t hate seeing, whether in the playroom or the living room.)
+(I chose a color scheme that I would enjoy seeing, whether in the playroom or the living room.)